5 Days

 Gladly again

-Very competent planning and quotation for our planned round trip to Ireland.
-Flights, accommodation, rental car and booked excursions made the trip something special.
-The support team also took care of bookings during the trip and dealt with them promptly.
-We would be happy to do it again - value for money!
+Very competent planning and proposal for our planned round trip through Ireland.
+Flights, accommodations, rental car, and booked excursions made the trip something special.
+Even rebookings during the trip were handled by the support team and taken care of promptly.
+Gladly again — the price-performance ratio is right!